IdentityPython/pysaml2/doc/sp_test/internal.rst

 Conversation (sp_test/base.py)
 ..............................

-operation (oper)
+Operation (oper)
 ................
-  - comprises an id, name, sequence and tests
+  - Comprises an id, name, sequence and tests
-  - names oper in
   - Example: 'sp-00': {"name": 'Basic Login test', "sequence": [(Login, AuthnRequest, AuthnResponse, None)], "tests": {"pre": [], "post": []}
-  - Names a use case in STHREP

 OPERATIONS
 ..........
   - set of operations provided in sp_test
   - can be listed with the -l command line option

-sequence
+Sequence
 ........
   - A list of flows
-  - Example: see "sequence" item in operation dictionary
+  - Example: see "sequence" item in operation dict

-test (in the context of an operation)
+Test (in the context of an operation)
 ....
-  - class to be executed as part of an operation, either before ("pre") or after ("post") the sequence
+  - class to be executed as part of an operation, either before ("pre") or after ("post") the sequence or inbetween a SAML request and response ("mid").

-flow
+    There are standard tests with the Request class (VerifyAuthnRequest) and operation-specific tests.
+  - Example for an operation-specific "mid" test: VerifyIfRequestIsSigned
+  - A test may be specified together with an argument as a tupel

+Flow
 ....
-  - A tupel of classes that together implement an SAML request-response pair between IDP and SP (and possible a discovery service).
-A class can be derived from Request, Response or (other), Check or Operation.
+  * A tupel of classes that together implement an SAML request-response pair between IDP and SP (and possible other actors, such as a discovery service or IDP-proxy).
+A class can be derived from Request, Response (or other), Check or Operation.
-  - A flow for a solicited authentication consists of 4 classes: flow[0]: Operation (Handling a login flow such as discovery or WAYF - not implemented yet) flow[1]: Request (process the authentication request) flow[2]: Response (send the authentication response) flow[3]: Check (optional - can be None.
+  * A flow for a solicited authentication consists of 4 classes:

+    * flow[0]: Operation (Handling a login flow such as discovery or WAYF - not implemented yet)
+    * flow[1]: Request (process the authentication request)
+    * flow[2]: Response (send the authentication response)
+    * flow[3]: Check (optional - can be None.
 E.g. check the response if a correct error status was raised when sending a broken response)

 Check (and subclasses)
 .....